GavickPro/Ghost-Themes/perfetta/README.md

 The videos will be responsive thanks to the fitvids jQuery plugin.

+### Animations

+Animated blocks on the post list uses the [scrollReveal.js library](http://scrollrevealjs.org/).
+It is a very simple library for the scroll-based animations.
+The official documentation for this library is [available here](https://github.com/julianlloyd/scrollReveal.js).

 ### Disqus comments

 You can specify your Disqus username in the **partials/config.hbs** file at the following line: